sourcey/pacm/README.md

 * Dependency Management
 * Remote Plugin Management

-The Pacm API should a familiar territory if you're familiar with Ruby's `rubygems` and NodeJS's 'npm'.
+The Pacm API should a familiar territory if you're familiar with Ruby's `rubygems` and NodeJS's `npm`.
 Basically, a [package list](#client-server-protocol) is downloaded from the server in JSON format, and the client then [issues commands](#supported-commands) to manage packages installed on the local system.
 You can work with the API one of two ways; you can [embed Pacm](#embedding-pacm) by including and compiling the source into your application; or you can just call the [redistributable Pacm binary](#redistributable-command-line-tool) directly.

 The Pacm code base is kept small and readable thanks to LibSourcey, which abstracts and handles complex cross-platform tasks such as networking, filesystem and cryptography.
 LibSourcey is built on to of `libuv`, NodeJS's super fast networking layer, and provides a modern C++ interface for the native Pacm API.